RICFest Homecoming Update: All outdoor activities planned for Oct. 1 have been moved indoors. Click here for details.

 Providence, RI 02908

-First year students can be assigned to New Hall Double rooms, Sweet Hall and Willard Hall.
-Sweet and Willard Hall are all first year buildings, while half of New Hall are reserved for upperclassmen.
+First year students can be assigned to Penfield Hall Double rooms, Sweet Hall and Willard Hall.
+Sweet and Willard Hall are all first year buildings, while half of Penfield Hall are reserved for upperclassmen.
+First year students should be prepared to be assigned to a double room with a roommate as this the majority of the available room style.
+There are 228 double rooms, 8 triple rooms and 20 singles for first year students.

 Upper-class students who are returning to on-campus living must pay a room deposit.
 Room deposits can be made from early January until the Friday before spring break in March by clicking here.
 Students who pay a deposit will receive a selection time in early April which will allow them to choose a room once the selection process has started, traditionally this occurs in the last week of April.